groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/licensing-and-subscription.md

 If Microsoft Windows is set to hide file extensions (which is the default in most installations), the license file will show as "GroupDocs.Viewer.lic" in Windows Explorer.
 You might assume this is the actual file name and call the `SetLicense` method with "GroupDocs.Viewer.lic", but there is no such file, leading to an exception.

 To fix this issue, rename the file to remove the hidden .xml extension.
-Additionally, we suggest disabling the "Hide extensions" option in Microsoft Windows.
+Additionally, we suggest disabling the **Hide extensions** option in Microsoft Windows.

 ## How to Evaluate GroupDocs.Viewer